An example of the design system in action

 Problem

-I led workshops with the designer and head of product to determine high-level design principles that could guide decisions moving forward.
+I led workshops with my design teammate and head of product to make high-level principles to guide future decisions.

-With the help of our design advisor, I encouraged us to transition from Sketch to Figma to improve our capacity to collaborate and share components across team files.
+I worked with our design advisor to transition from Sketch to Figma to improve our workflow and component sharing capabilities.

 When the company wanted to expand into another vertical, I convinced the team that this would be a good opportunity to lay the groundwork for a design system.
-As a startup, we’d need to build it in parallel to our product work, implementing components and documentation on an as-needed basis.
+As a startup, we’d need to build it in parallel to product work.

-We started with foundational elements of typography, colors, spacing, and buttons.
+We started with typography, colors, spacing, and buttons.
 I audited and refined our colors to ensure they would be functional, warm, and accessible.
 I changed our primary brand color to meet minimum contrast guidelines and selected a dark gray for increased contrast optimized for body text.

 In addition to the primary color palette, we added specific colors for success, alert, and error states.

-To align with our design principles, I adjusted the color and corner radius of our buttons to increase “warmth” and improved accessibility standards within form fields so they became more “obvious.”
-I ran multiple feedback sessions with the other designer, and presented early concepts to the broader engineering team to solicit questions, feedback, and participation interest.
+To align with our design principles, I adjusted button color and radius to increase warmth, and improved accessibility standards in inputs so they became more obvious.
+I ran multiple feedback sessions with the other designer, and presented early concepts to the broader engineering team.

 Buttons